ehmiiz/ehmiizblog/content/blog/PS_ResourceGet.md

 With the [GA release of PowerShell 7.4](https://devblogs.microsoft.com/powershell/powershell-7-4-general-availability/) a rewrite of PowerShellGet is included, (hint hint, renamed to [PSResourceGet](https://devblogs.microsoft.com/powershell/psresourceget-is-generally-available/)), and boy is it fast.

-I installed PowerShell 7.4 on two different Ubuntu 20.04 WSL distros, and I installed some modules to benchmark on old trusty `Install-Module` and the new sheriff in town: `Install-PSResource`.
+I installed PowerShell 7.4 on two different Ubuntu 20.04 WSL distros, and I installed a few modules to benchmark the old trusty `Install-Module` and the new sheriff in town: `Install-PSResource`.

 {{< figure
-  src="/pics/PSResourceGetModules"
+  src="/pics/PSResourceGetModules.png"
 >}}

 The results speak for themselves.
 PSResourceGet is much faster then PowerShellGet V2.

 Speaking about PowerShellGet V2, there's still a future for this module, but instead of new APIs and features, V3 (currently in pre-release) was converted to a compatibility layer over to the new and faster PSResourceGet.

 ```powershell
 Install-Module -Name PowerShellGet -AllowPrerelease -Force